giulianodelagala/CURIOCITY/Manuals/PelletReasonerJena.md

 * ` -p ` : local/container ports
 * ` -v ` : mounts a specify directory on the host (*/host/data/fuseki*) inside the container at the specified path (*/fuseki*)

-More info about this image can be found [here](https://hub.docker.com/r/stain/jena-fuseki).
+More info about this docker image can be found [here](https://hub.docker.com/r/stain/jena-fuseki).

+### Get Openllet JAR files

+Download and extract Openllet Jena JAR files with all dependencies from [here](https://jar-download.com/artifacts/com.github.galigator.openllet/openllet-jena/2.6.5).

+More info about Openllet Reasoner can be found [here](https://github.com/Galigator/openllet).

 ### Change Jena Fuseki config.ttl